 - Use subdued lighting and candles in the evening so your body knows it’s night time

-- Remove all screens and devices from the bedroom
+- Remove screens and devices from the bedroom

 - Go to bed 8 hours before you need to wake up

-- Make your bedroom dark and use an eye mask if you can
+- Make your bedroom dark and wear an eye mask too

-- Have a set wake up time that you stick to every day
+- Have a regular wake up time that you stick to every day

-A woman came to see me with a long list of things she needed help with:
+A woman came to see me with a list of things she needed help with:

 - painful periods